Bret Schulz of CGHS named Teacher of the Year by Air & Space Forces Association

 “In 2014, I transitioned to Center Grove High School to teach the national curriculum of the Project Lead the Way’s Aerospace Engineering course.”

-As class interest expanded and students exhibited interests in specific areas, Schulz began to realize that he not only wanted to keep them excited and interested in the topics, but he also wanted to introduce them to the ways aerospace engineering translates into careers.
+As class interest expanded and students exhibited interests in specific areas, Schulz began to realize that he not only wanted to keep them excited and interested in the topics; he wanted to introduce them to the ways aerospace engineering translates into careers.

 He started reaching out to the community, forming relationships at Endress+Hauser, Republic Airways, Greenwood Municipal Airport and the LIFT Academy and many others.

 “Some of my hobbies and interests outside of the classroom still relate to what I’m doing in the classroom at times,” Schulz said.
-“I enjoy flying and building radio-controlled airplanes, helicopters, and small unmanned aerial vehicles (sUAV/drones).
-I enjoy taking and learning about aerial imagery with an sUAV and I’m currently working on my FAA part 107 license to do this commercially.”
+“I enjoy flying and building radio-controlled airplanes, helicopters and small unmanned aerial vehicles (sUAV/drones).
+I enjoy taking and learning about aerial imagery with sUAVs and I’m currently working on my FAA part 107 license to do this commercially.”

 Woodworking, completing home projects and working out are also important to him.